-- MSs political support and EU institutional involvement

-- Structural and functional country variability that affects: Feasibility and delays in the inclusion of innovative approaches in national HIS.

-- Resources at all levels to deal with innovations. - Exceptional circumstances (COVID-19)
+- Moderate political support from MS and EU institutional involvement - Structural and functional country variability that affects: Feasibility and delays in the inclusion of innovative approaches in national HIS. - Resources at all levels to deal with innovations. - Exceptional circumstances (COVID-19)